Boggabilla: Transport

 Boggabilla used to have a railway service, but this has been cut back to North Star, New South Wales, where the last silo is located.
 Also, an airport and shuttle services are available to Sydney from Moree located 110 km south of Boggabilla.
 Daily bus services run both north and south.

 Health

 The nurses at Boggabilla Health Centre provide services such as preschool screening and immunisation.

 Education

-Boggabilla has a school (Boggabilla Central School with preparatory, primary, and secondary grades) and a TAFE (a campus of TAFE NSW).
+Boggabilla Central School has preparatory, primary, and secondary grades) and a TAFE (a campus of TAFE NSW).